lizmat/Text-MathematicalCase/README.md

 SEE ALSO
 ========

-See also the [App::Unicode::Mangle](https://modules.raku.org/dist/App::Unicode::Mangle) module for a different approach to this type of functionality.
+See the [App::Unicode::Mangle](https://modules.raku.org/dist/App::Unicode::Mangle) module for a different approach to this type of functionality.

 AUTHOR
 ======